Corporate Governance Report

 Shareholders can exercise their voting rights at the Annual General Meeting in person or by proxy, for which they can authorize a person of their choice or a Company-nominated proxy acting on their instructions.
-Proxy voting instructions to Company-nominated proxies can be issued via the internet before and during the Annual General Meeting up to the end of the general debate.
+Proxy voting instructions to Company-nominated proxies can be issued via the internet before and during the Annual General Meeting.
 Shareholders can also cast their votes in writing by postal vote – without authorizing a proxy.
-The Annual General Meeting can be viewed live and in full on the Company's website.
+The Annual General Meeting can be viewed live and in full on the Company’s website.
 Also on our website we make all documents and information on the Annual General Meeting available to shareholders in good time.
 In addition, questions can be addressed to members of our Investor Relations department via an infoline or e-mail.

 Transparency through high-quality information